herdl/the-insertr/readme.txt

 To use the plugin, add the following shortcode where you wish to insert a dynamic word or phrase:

-[insertr key="{urlParameter}" fallback="{fallbackWord}"]
+[insertr key="urlParameter" fallback="fallbackWord"]

-In the shortcode, the "key" option contains the URL parameter you'd like to use, and the "fallback" option contains the fallback word to be displayed if the URL does not contain a query string using the URL parameter you've defined.
+In the shortcode, the "key" option contains the URL parameter you'd like to use.

+The "fallback" option contains the fallback word to be displayed if the URL does not contain a query string using the URL parameter you've defined.

+For example:

+We'll set the URL parameter to be "key" which we'll assign a value for in the URL.
+Our fallback word will be "PPC Agency" if the correct query string isn't used.

+[insertr key="Digital Agency" fallback="PPC Agency"]

+The link for the landing page will use a query string with the parameter set above, "key", and the value we'd like to use – in this case we want to dynamically insert "Digital Agency".

+example.com?key="digital%20agency"

+When this URL is used to visit the landing page, all instances of the shortcode will display "Digital Agency".
+If the query string is not used, all instances of the shortcode will display "PPC Agency".

+For reference, "%20" is the URL encoded value for a space.

 == Support ==

-For support, please visit the [support forum](https://wordpress.org/support/plugin/the-insertr) or contact us at [support@herdl.com](mailto:support@herdl.com).
+For support, please visit the [support forum](https://wordpress.org/support/plugin/the-insertr).